Using kea DHCP server for netbooting

 Setup networking

-In my Ubuntu VM, the network adapter connected to NAT is named ens33
+In my Ubuntu VM, the network adapter connected to NAT is named ens33, and the other adapter is named ens37.

 network: